alephium/docs/docs/wallet/extension-wallet.md

 npm install --save @alephium/get-extension-wallet
 ```

-The following code shows how to connect to the extension wallet, get accounts, listen
+The following code shows how to connect to the extension wallet, get accounts as well as
-to events to detect account and network updates:
+listen to events to detect account and network updates:

 ```ts
 import { connect } from "@alephium/get-extension-wallet"